The Self-Abuse of Perfectionism can lead to Anxiety, Depression, and Low Self-Esteem

 Connecting with friends, family, or mental health professionals can provide valuable support for those struggling with perfectionism.
 Sharing experiences and discussing challenges can help individuals:

-The majority of adults in the U.S. report struggling with some form of perfectionism, so the likelihood of a close friend or family member understanding what you are going through is high.
+The majority of adults in the U.S. report struggling with some form of perfectionism, so the likelihood of a close friend or family member understanding what you're going through is high.
 Having a close support system like this can not only make handling your perfectionism more manageable, it can introduce you to new, valuable, and proven ways others have managed perfectionism.

 Have you considered Group Therapy for perfectionism?
 Our Women’s Self-Compassion & Happiness Group meets weekly and is a wonderful adjunct to individual therapy.
 Learn how to overcome perfectionism, build the skill of self-compassion, and reconnect with your authentic self.